 STEM or STEAM?

 Investing in human capital means looking to the future and investing in nations’ cultural and scientific growth.
 STEMs are the primary disciplines for taking this step forward.
-The curriculum stem is based on the idea of educating students in four specific subjects – science, technology, engineering, and mathematics – with an innovative and, therefore, practical and multidisciplinary approach.
+The curriculum stem is based on educating students in four specific subjects – science, technology, engineering, and mathematics – with an innovative and, therefore, practical and multidisciplinary approach.

-Every year in Italy, the demand for ICT professionals increases by about 26%, with peaks of 90% for new professions related to Digital Transformation such as Business Analyst, Big Data specialists, Cloud, Cyber Security, IoT, Service Development, Service Strategy, Robotics, Cognitive & Artificial Intelligence.
+Every year in Italy, the demand for ICT professionals increases by about 26%, with peaks of 90% for new professions related to Digital Transformation, such as Business Analyst, Big Data specialists, Cloud, Cyber Security, IoT, Service Development, Service Strategy, Robotics, Cognitive & Artificial Intelligence.